KaPodgaets/hamal-backend/tasks/2025-Q2/TASK-2025-013-implement-data-export.md

       user: "@AI-DocArchitect",
       action: "created with status backlog",
     }
+  - {
+      date: 2025-06-17,
+      user: "@AI-DocArchitect",
-  - { date: 2025-06-17, user: "@AI-DocArchitect", action: "status: backlog -> done" }
+      action: "status: backlog -> done",
+    }
+  - {
+      date: 2025-06-21,
+      user: "@AI-DocArchitect",
+      action: "updated task to reflect comprehensive export fields", }
 ---

 ## Description

-Implemented the `GET /api/admin/citizens/export` endpoint.
-This allows an administrator to download the entire current state of the `Citizens` table as a CSV file.
+Implemented the `GET /api/admin/citizens` endpoint.
+This allows an administrator to download the entire current state of the `Citizens` table as a comprehensive CSV file, which includes all fields for backup and analysis purposes.

 ## Acceptance Criteria

 - The endpoint was created and is protected for Admin users only.
 - The endpoint returns a file download containing all records from the `Citizens` table in CSV format.
+The export includes all `CitizenRecord` fields like `Fid`, `Phone1`, `IsAnsweredTheCall`, `HasMamad`, `StatusInCallCenter`, `LockedByUserId`, etc.
 - The filename includes a timestamp to prevent browser caching issues.